hacks-guide/Guide-WiiU/introduction.md

 > * Play games for older systems with various emulators, using RetroArch or other standalone emulators
 > * Play out-of-region games
 >
-> CFW can be set up on any console on any version (but will require additional software).
+> CFW can be set up on any console on the latest version (but will require additional software).
 ### End Goal

 > This guide has the end goal of taking a completely unmodified Wii U from Stock to Custom Firmware.